itisteddy/fan-club-z/CONVERSATION_LOG.md

 - Default to working within Fan Club Z v2.0 directory
 - Check this log for recent context and decisions
 - Update this document with any significant changes or decisions
-- React Error #185 has been completely resolved
+- All core React errors have been resolved - focus on feature enhancements
-- CORS fix applied - test and verify API connectivity
-- Ready for production deployment once CORS is confirmed working
+- Wallet and prediction systems are now fully functional with demo data